-Adding a drone to your photography toolkit will expand your creative possibilities — taking you to new heights and new angles.
+Adding a drone to your photography toolkit will expand your creative possibilities, taking you to new heights and new angles.
 However, incorporating drones can be a larger undertaking for a photographer than they first expect.
-From certification to federal regulations, there’s more to flying a drone than getting control of the joysticks.
+From certification to federal regulations, flying a drone is more than simply getting control of the joysticks.

-1. If you make money from your drone photography, you need a commercial drone certification from the FAA.
+1. If you use your drone for your business, you need a commercial drone certification from the FAA.

-The Part 107 Certificate is required for anyone who flies a drone for commercial purposes, such as real estate photography or entertainment/event photography.
+The Part 107 Certificate is required for anyone who flies a drone for commercial purposes.
+Commercial work includes not only the images you create for your clients but also the work you create to promote your business.
 Learn more about how to get a Part 107 certification in this drone certification guide.
 There are many online courses available to help you study for the Part 107 exam, like Drone Pilot Ground School.
-Members of Professional Photographers of America (PPA) can take $50 off the price of the Drone Pilot Ground School with a discount code found under ‘Resources’ when you log into your PPA account.
+Members of PPA can take $50 off the price of the Drone Pilot Ground School with a discount code found under ‘Resources’ when you log into your PPA account.

-2. Capturing photos and video with a drone at night requires a waiver.
+2. Capturing photos and video with a drone at night.

-From capturing a wedding, to shooting a movie, to getting a great shot of a piece of property at dusk for real estate purposes, there are dozens of reasons related to aerial photography that might require you to fly at night.
+From capturing a wedding to shooting a movie, to getting a great shot of a piece of property at dusk for real estate purposes, there are dozens of reasons related to aerial photography that might require you to fly at night.
+As of April 21, 2021 the Operation of Unmanned Aircraft Systems Over People rule allows routine operations of small UAS at night under two conditions:

 3. You can use different flight modes to capture unique shots.